OpenCollaborationPlatform/CollaborativeFC/README.md

 Once added your document will show up at the other node as type invited, and the person can choose to join the document.

+## Alpha state limitations:
+1. Links into other documents do not work
+2. Does not work reliable with different FreeCAD versions.
+All 0.18 or all 0.19 should work, but not a mix
+3. Concurrent editing will fail at the moment.
+You can work in both FreeCAD instances and it should be mirrored, but if you do it at the same time synchronization is not guaranteed yet.
+E.g. if one instance has a longrunning update on a model, and the other instance edits stuff during the update, it currently breaks.
+4. If you are brave enough to test it over different PCs most likely it will fail quite fast